 "I would like to see different types of sharing, which would be better for our finances," said Peggy Biron

 The focus groups are the next phase of the school district's ongoing self-evaluation that could determine its future financial, academic and governance structure.
-The committee hopes to complete its study by June, which includes seeking additional public input early next year.

 A recent online survey conducted by the committee found about two-thirds of 162 people felt strongly about collaborating or sharing services with one or more neighboring schools district; nearly half favored Lee becoming part of a regional school district.